Ice Age: Continental Drift

-The film was released in the United States on July 13, 2012, as the first Ice Age film to be presented in the 2.40:1 aspect ratio.
-The film received mixed reviews.
-While the performances, animation, score, charm and humor were praised, it was criticized for its plot and unoriginality.
-Despite receiving mixed reviews from critics, it grossed $879.7 million worldwide, marking it the fifth highest-grossing film of 2012 and the highest-grossing animated film of 2012.
+The film premiered at CineEurope on June 20, 2012, and was theatrically released in the United States on July 13 by 20th Century Fox.
+The film received mixed reviews from critics and grossed $877.2 million worldwide, making it the fifth highest-grossing film and the highest-grossing animated film of 2012.
 A sequel, Ice Age: Collision Course, was released in 2016.